 Description

-.
-Many people new to studying cosmic rays that cosmic rays originate in our sun.
-This activity allows students to investigate and study evidence that can confirm or refute.
-An e-Lab user collected data with the detector in a configuration that allowed the detector’s axis to sweep across the sun at local solar noon
+From where do cosmic rays come?
+Can they be from the sun?
+Or are they from elsewhere but blocked by the sun?
+Students search for a specific data file in the Cosmic Ray e-Lab and look for evidence of the passage of the sun in the flux measurements derived from this file.
+Many people new to studying cosmic rays initially think that cosmic rays originate in our sun.
+This activity allows students to investigate this idea and study evidence that can confirm or refute their original understanding.
+An e-Lab user collected data with the detector in a configuration that allowed the detector’s axis to sweep across the sun at local solar noon including data before and after the sun’s transit Data collected at the beginning and end of the sweep provide the ‘control’ or no effect from the sun, while solar noon provides data on effect of the sun.

 Standards